ClaireMarchal/HiCRes/README.md

 usage: `Rscript path/to/script_equa.R input_20th_percentiles.txt output_equation.txt`

 This script takes in input a tab delimited file containing 9 data points (see bellow), and output a text file containing the equation to calculate the resolution of the HiC library for any valid reads number.
-This script check for the linearity between the 20th percentile of the read pairs distribution and the window size and for the linearity between the 20th percentile of the read pairs distribution and the sample size (number of valid read pairs).
+This script check for the linearity between the cube root of  20th percentile of the read pairs distribution and the cube root of the window size and for the linearity between the cube root of the 20th percentile of the read pairs distribution and the cube root of the sample size (number of valid read pairs).
 In case of non-linearity, the output file will contain only an error message.

-The input is the 20th percentile value for three sample sizes (20M and 2 values > 20M read pairs) and three window sizes (20kb, 50kb, 100kb).
+The input is the 20th percentile value for three sample sizes and three window sizes (20kb, 50kb, 100kb).
 It  must have these columns, with headers:

 - column 1, "SizeRaw": This column is not used by this program
 - column 2, "SizeU": The number of read pairs.
-It must have one and only one sample containing 20000000 reads or less (try to get close to this number).
-And at least two samples with more read pairs.
 - column 3, "Window": The window size used to calculate the read distribution in bp.
 It must include 20000 for each sample size and at least 2 other size larger than 20000bp (e.g. 50000 and 100000)
 - column 4, "Perc_20th": The 20th percentile of the distribution of these reads